xyncro/sites-freya.io/recipes/integration/servers/katana.rst

 Katana
 ======

-It is very simple to integrate Freya applications with the Katana server, especially using the SelfHost options.
+It's very simple to integrate Freya applications with the Katana server, especially using the Microsoft OWIN SelfHost options.
 A simple example is show below:

 .. code-block:: fsharp